17.10.2020

 • 2.5 liters of water.

-1. Wash, dry, sterilize lids and jars for harvesting.
+1. We wash, dry and sterilize the lids and jars for the preparation.

-2. Mushrooms clean, wash, sort by size.
-Large cut into several parts.
+2. We clean, wash, and sort the mushrooms by size.
+Cut large ones into several pieces.

-3. Bring water to a boil, cook mushrooms for a quarter of an hour after boiling.
-We send to the colander.
+3. Bring the water to a boil, cook the mushrooms for a quarter of an hour after boiling.
+We put it in a colander.

-4. We clean the onion, cut into large cubes, fry.
+4. Peel the onion, cut into large cubes, and fry.

-5. In a separate pan, fry the sliced tomatoes.
+5. In a separate pan, fry the tomatoes cut into slices.

-6. Put boiled mushrooms in a saucepan, add 500 ml of water, fried vegetables, spices, salt.
+6. Place in a saucepan boiled mushrooms, add 500 ml of water, fried vegetables, spices, salt.

-7. Simmer under the lid over low heat for 60 minutes, stir so as not to burn.
+7. Simmer under the lid over low heat for 60 minutes, stirring so as not to burn.

-Distribute the finished salad into jars, roll up.
-We wrap the jars warmly, let them cool completely, put them away for storage.
+Divide the finished salad into jars and roll up.
+We wrap the jars warmly, let them cool completely, and put them away for storage.

-Thanks to the spices, the mushrooms according to this recipe are very aromatic with a pleasant spicy taste.
+Thanks to the spices, the mushrooms in this recipe are very aromatic with a pleasant spicy taste.

 Products: